UANATACA/ONESHOT-REPO/oneshot_gui.md

 <br></br>

-## Webhooks
+# Webhooks

-One-Shot API requires that the customer business develop a webhook to manage our service callbacks.
+One-Shot API requires a Webhook implemented on customer business applications to manage our service callbacks.
+Every request status change will trigger a simple event-notification via HTTP POST, consisting on a JSON object to an URL that must be explicitly included as a **required parameter** in the <a href='#tag/Video-ID/paths/~1api~1v1~1videoid/post'>Create Video ID Request</a> call.

 > Sample code